OptimFinance/odao-proposals/0001-LongLiveTheODAO/0001-LongLiveTheODAO.md

 To this end, we must kickstart the Optim DAO (ODAO) and vote on a few key matters.

-In this article we’ll briefly summarize the process for ODAO proposals and voting followed by  each item that is to be voted on in Optim’s first ODAO vote.
-The proposals are now posted and live on our ‘temp check’ discussion forum on Github.

 ## ODAO Process Overview

 ODAO proposals and voting can be divided into 2 steps: